A BRIEF HISTORY OF KINGS LYNN

 So the little town of Kings Lynn was founded.
 Its boundaries were a stream called the Purfleet in the North and another called the Millfleet in the South.
 (Fleet is an old word for stream.
 Purfleet was the pure fleet but both these streams are now covered over).

 In the middle of the 12th century Bishop Turbus extended the town to the area called Newland north of the Purfleet.
 This area was, at first, legally separate from the town of Kings Lynn and it had its own market called the Tuesday Market.
 Bishop Turbus also built the church of St Nicholas.
 (The patron saint of sailors).
 Kings Lynn also had a 'suburb' south of the Millfleet, outside the boundaries of the town.
 So Kings Lynn was for administrative purposes 3 towns.

 In Kings Lynn salt was boiled in huge copper pans.
 It was then exported.
 Another important export was wool.
 Large amounts of grain were also exported from Kings Lynn.
-Imports included timber from Scandinavia, pitch (a tar like substance), fish and iron.
-However Kings Lynn was never a manufacturing center only a port.
-In the Middle Ages merchants in north Germany and the Baltic were organised into the Hanseatic League.
+Imports included timber from Scandinavia, pitch (a tar-like substance), fish and iron.
+However, Kings Lynn was never a manufacturing center only a port.
+In the Middle Ages, merchants in north Germany and the Baltic were organized into the Hanseatic League.
 The Hanseatic merchants did much trade with Kings Lynn and in 1475 the Hanseatic Warehouse was built for them.

 St Georges Guildhall was built in King Street in 1406 (In the 20th century it was converted into a theater).
 The Guildhall in Queen Street was built in 1421.
-In the Middle Ages people went on journeys called pilgrimages.
-Red Mount Chapel was built about 1485 as a chapel for pilgrims travelling to Walsingham.
+In the Middle Ages, people went on journeys called pilgrimages.
+Red Mount Chapel was built about 1485 as a chapel for pilgrims traveling to Walsingham.